 The strange thing is that it is only happening with that specific email address.
 What does it mean, and why it is happening?

-And if that’s a problem for you, then you may be thinking about email the wrong way.
+There are many reasons email can be delayed.
+If that’s a surprise to you, you might be thinking about email the wrong way.

 Become a Patron of Ask Leo! and go ad-free!

-The entire email infrastructure is actually built to expect (and properly handle) delays ranging from a few minutes to hours to even days.
-While most of the time, email arrives nearly instantaneously, the fact is, you can’t count on it.
+Many people don’t realize that email was never meant to be instant or even close to real-time.
+The entire email infrastructure expects and handles delays ranging from a few minutes to hours to even days.
+Most of the time, email arrives nearly instantaneously.
+You just can’t count on it.

 Email is what’s called a “store and forward” system.
-When you send an email, it’s received by a mail server, stored for some period of time, and then forwarded to the next server in the path to get your email to your recipient.
-Finally it lands on your recipient’s mail server, where it’s stored until the recipient downloads it (another kind of “forward” to their inbox) or reads it online.
+When you send an email, it’s received by a mail server, stored for some period, and then forwarded to the next server in the path toward your recipient.
+Finally, it lands on your recipient’s mail server, where it’s stored until the recipient downloads it (another kind of “forward” to their inbox) or reads it online.

-Those “periods of time” that a server might hold on to your message before forwarding it are typically very short, but there’s really no guarantee that they will be.
-There could easily be any number of legitimate mail server delays along the path that your email takes to get to your recipient.
+The period that a server holds on to your message before forwarding it is typically very short, but there’s no guarantee that it will be.
+There could be many legitimate delays along the path your email takes to get to your recipient.

 That’s not the system being broken; that’s how the system works.

-It’s important to remember that the internet – the system, computers, and connections between them – wasn’t always as generally reliable as it is today.
-Servers could be down for periods of time, and the connections between them could fail, or weren’t even continuous connections at all.
+The internet wasn’t always as reliable as it is today.
+Servers could be down for long periods of time, or the connections between them could fail.
+Sometimes the connections weren’t continuous at all.

-The email system we still use today was built to handle all that instability gracefully and still get your email through.
+The email system we still use today was built to handle instability gracefully and still get your email through.

-Rather than not deliver the email, your mail server keeps trying to pass the message along.
-In some cases, it’s nice enough to let you know that this is happening, by sending you the “Delivery Status Notification (Delay)” message.
+Depending on the kind of failure, rather than not delivering the email, your mail server keeps trying to pass the message along.
+Sometimes, it’s nice enough to let you know by sending you the “Delivery Status Notification (Delay)” message.

 Eventually, when the recipient’s mail server comes back online, the delivery succeeds.